kura/blackhole/docs/source/debug-flag.rst

 After much debate and several emails from developers a debug flag has been added to blackhole.

-You can enable debug using command line options :ref:`configuration_options` or via the configuration file :ref:`configuration_file_example`.
+You can enable debug using command line options :ref:`configuration-options` or via the configuration file :ref:`configuration-file-example`.

 Enabling the debug flag will log all incoming and outgoing commands to the blackhole log file as well as all data sent after a `DATA` command.